Modify LDAP integration settings

 - In the Extra User Attributes section, you can specify up to four additional attributes to be imported from LDAP.

-- Group Search Base — The DN of the container for group searches (that is, root of the group subtree) that holds all groups that will be imported into your Okta org.
-For example: ouAn acronym of Organizational Unit.
-Organizational units are Active Directory containers into which you can place users, groups, computers, and other organizational units.
-It is the smallest scope or unit to which you can assign Group Policy settings or delegate administrative authority.=groups, dc=example, dc=com.
+- Group Search Base — Enter the DN of the container for group searches (that is, root of the group subtree) that holds all groups that will be imported into your Okta org.
+For example: ou=groups, dc=example, dc=com.

-- Group Object Class — The objectClass of a group that Okta uses in its query when importing groups.
+- Group Object Class — Enter the objectClass of a group that Okta uses in its query when importing groups.
 For example, groupofnames, groupofuniquenames, posixgroup.

 - Group Object Filter – By default, Okta auto-populates this field with the objectClass of the group (objectClass=<entered objectClass name>).

-- Member Attribute — The attribute containing all the member DNs.
+- Member Attribute — Enter the attribute containing all the member DNs.

 - User Attribute — Okta uses the member attribute on the group object to determine the user group memberships at runtime.
 Unless your group object and group filter is explicitly posixGroup and (objectclass=posixGroup), leave the user attribute field empty.
 If you are using posixGroup, we recommend that you configure the member attribute value to memberUID and the user attribute value to uid.